Herbert Sweat: Never Forget That Freedom Isn’t Free

 Herbert: Those guys are the first men of color.
 Who fought in the civil war in 1863, they allowed them to come in New York city alone was 4, 000 of them.
 They trained on a place called Rackers Island.
 Okay.
 I get a lot of veterans from Rackers Island, you know, that's where they store them until.
 Until they figure out what they're going to do with him.
 Well, that's where I go to see those veterans.
 Rackers Island.
 Do all kinds of things.

-Stacy (as narrator): Part of his work takes him back to the same shelter he once lived in, so he can take care of the veterans.
+Stacy (as narrator): Part of his work even takes him back to the same shelter he once lived in, so he can take care of the veterans there now.

 Stacy: You're taking care of all your, your veterans, huh?